AnymouseProphet/BrowserFontCollection/README.md

 * AMP Desert Sans Black (substitute for Arial Black)
 * AMP Mortal Emulation (substitute for Andalé Mono)
 * AMP New Deliverance (substitute for Courier New)
-* AMP Junkyard Sans (substitute for Comic Sans MS)
+* AMP Scrapyard Sans (substitute for Comic Sans MS)
 * AMP Blue Ridge (substitute for Georgia)
 * AMP Air Horn (substitute for Impact)
 * Linux Libertine (substitute for Times New Roman)
-* AMP Catapult (substitute for Trebuchet MS)
+* AMP Mangonel (substitute for Trebuchet MS)
 * AMP Green Envy (substitute for Verdana)
 * AMP Tahoe (substitute for Tahoma)
 * AMP American Hipster (substitute for American Typewriter)
 * AMP Redmond Petroglyph (substitute for Webdings, Wingdings, Wingdings 2, Wingdings 3)
+* AMP Harlett (substitute for Marlett, a Windows UI interface font)

-The above fonts (except for "AMP Tahoe", "AMP American Hipster", "Noto Color Emoji", and "STIX Fonts") are intended as substitutes for the Microsoft "Core Web Fonts" when a web pages specifies fonts in the Microsoft "Core Web Fonts".
+The above fonts (except for "AMP Tahoe" and "AMP American Hipster" and "AMP Harlett") are intended as substitutes for the Microsoft "Core Web Fonts" when a web pages specifies fonts in the Microsoft "Core Web Fonts".

 I decided not to use an existing Helvetica clone as an Arial substitute even though they are plentiful because even though it has metric compatibility with Helvetica, Arial is a significantly different design.
-Also, given how common "Arial Unicode" is installed on both Windows and macOS systems---a long term goal of the substitute should be font with the same kind of extensive Unicode coverage as "Arial Unicode".
+Also, given how common "Arial Unicode MS" is installed on both Windows and macOS systems---a long term goal of the substitute should be font with the same kind of extensive Unicode coverage as "Arial Unicode MS".

+I am not making a narrow version of the "AMP Desert Sans" at this time.
+Websites that specify a narrow version of Arial but do not serve it from a font server will end up with the narrow "TeX Gyre Heros" substituted instead.
+That is not ideal.

 I decided not to use an existing Courier clone as a "Courier New" substitute because there are many serif differences between Courier and Courier New.

 A lot of people like to hate "Comic Sans MS" however that font is very helpful to many dyslexic users.
-The name "Junkyard Sans" was chosen because Junkyards often have handwritten signs that can resemble comic strip lettering *and* because I think that name would tickle those who love to hate "Comic Sans MS".
+The name "Scrapyard Sans" was chosen because Scrapyards often have handwritten signs that can resemble comic strip lettering *and* because I think that name would tickle those who love to hate "Comic Sans MS".